Citation, DOI & article data

 Brain volume measurements, assessed with segmentation, demonstrate that patients with Alzheimer disease have accelerated rates of brain volume loss, typically around twice normal (1% vs ~0.5% per year) 7.
 This is even more marked in the hippocampi, with affected individuals exhibiting three times the volume loss per year (~4.5% vs ~1.5% per year) 7.

-SPECT and PET are able to detect regional hypoperfusion/hypometabolism in a biparietal and bitemporal distribution.
+SPECT and PET are able to detect regional hypoperfusion/hypometabolism in a biparietal and bitemporal distribution, while amyloid and tau agents accumulated in the grey matter and medial temporal lobes respectively 19.

 F-18 fluorodeoxyglucose (FDG) PET typically shows bilateral temporoparietal, precuneus and posterior cingulate hypometabolism which is usually symmetric.
 Uptake may be asymmetric in the early stages.
 The anterior cingulate, visual cortex (provided the eyes were kept open during uptake time), basal ganglia, thalami, occipital lobes and cerebellum are usually spared.
 Classically, even late in the disease, the sensorimotor cortices are relatively spared 10.
 Frontal lobes may be involved in late stage 7.

-C-11 Pittsburgh compound B, as well as newer compounds such as F-18 florbetapir (trade name Amyvid), F-18 flutemetamol (trade name Vizamyl), and F-18 florbetaben (trade name NeuraCeq), are PET tracers that bind preferentially to beta-amyloid fibrils and thus may be able to improve the specificity of antemortem diagnosis 8,9, although there is considerable overlap with normal controls 2,7.
+C-11 Pittsburgh compound B (half-life 20 minutes), as well as newer longer half-life compounds such as F-18 florbetapir (trade name Amyvid), F-18 flutemetamol (trade name Vizamyl), and F-18 florbetaben (trade name NeuraCeq), are PET tracers that bind preferentially to beta-amyloid fibrils and thus may be able to improve the specificity of antemortem diagnosis 8,9, although there is considerable overlap with normal controls 2,7.
+Additionally, it should be noted, that the degree of amyloid deposition does not correlate with the degree of cognitive impairment 19.

-With increased cerebral amyloid-β (Aβ) deposition, increased activity is demonstrated in the cortex 7.
+With increased cerebral amyloid-β (Aβ) deposition, increased activity is demonstrated in the cortex with loss of the normal grey matter-white matter differentiation seen in controls 7,19.
 It is particularly useful in excluding Alzheimer disease as the cause of dementia, as a negative amyloid PET scan renders the diagnosis unlikely 7.
+In contrast, 20-25% of cognitively healthy individuals demonstrate amyloid deposition 19.

-Newer PET agents that bind tau proteins in neurofibrillary tangles are being investigated (e.g. 18F-flortaucipir) which result in increased activity in the expected locations of deposition in Alzheimer disease (hippocampus, entorhinal cortex and temporal and parietal cortex) 7,10.
-These agents are, however, not specific to Alzheimer disease and will also deposit in other tauopathies (e.g. chronic traumatic encephalopathy and progressive supranuclear palsy) 10.
+Newer PET agents that bind tau proteins in neurofibrillary tangles are being investigated (e.g. 18F-flortaucipir, trade name Tavid) which result in increased activity in the expected locations of deposition in Alzheimer disease (hippocampus, entorhinal cortex and temporal and parietal cortex) 7,10.
+They correlate to the severity of dementia/cognitive impairment but are, however, not specific to Alzheimer disease and will also deposit in other tauopathies (e.g. chronic traumatic encephalopathy and progressive supranuclear palsy) 10,19.

 Treatment and prognosis